-- Take their own decisions
+- Let them make their own decisions

 - Let them make mistakes and learn from them.
 But it doesn’t mean that you won’t even tell them that their decision could have negative consequences as well.
 Always guide them through about right and wrong, positive and negative but let them take the final decision.

 - Assign them duties on doing the house chores.
 They should know what they are supposed to do.
 And tell them to be responsible for it as well.

 - Stop stopping them from everything you feel like.
 Or you can say stop controlling them.